National Living Treasures Award (Philippines): Categories

 Other artistic expressions of traditional culture may be added, such as the case of the ethnomedicine category, which was added only in 2020.

 Recipients

 As defined by UNESCO, the bearers of intangible cultural heritage are to be known internationally as Living Human Treasures.
 The Filipino counterparts of this title are the Gawad sa Manlilikha ng Bayan (GAMABA) awardees.

-There are currently sixteen declared GAMABA awardees, all of which have exemplified the highest standard in their respective field of expertise.
+There are currently twenty-five declared GAMABA awardees, all of which have exemplified the highest standard in their respective field of expertise.